chriscook/cookie-authoriser/readme.md

 #### How to use it

-1. Add `cookieAuth-ec.min.js` to your project.
+1. Add `cookieAuth-ec.min.js` to your project just before your closing `body` tag.
 2. Use the `isAllowed()` function to determine whether or not permission to set cookies has been granted, for example:

 ```javascript